-10. Stock-Based Compensation
+10. STOCK-BASED COMPENSATION

-The Company accounts for stock-based compensation in accordance with the applicable authoritative guidance, which requires the measurement of stock-based compensation on the date of grant based on the fair value of the award, and the recognition of the expense over the requisite service period for the employee.
-Compensation related to restricted stock units is the intrinsic value on the date of grant, which is the closing price of the Company's common stock less employee exercise price, if any.
+We account for stock-based compensation in accordance with the applicable authoritative guidance, which requires the measurement of stock-based compensation on the date of grant based on the fair value of the award, and the recognition of the expense over the requisite service period for the employee.
+Compensation related to restricted stock units is the intrinsic value on the date of grant, which is the closing price of our common stock less the employee exercise price, if any.
 Compensation related to stock options is determined using a stock option valuation model.